Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Related Work

 \subsection{Reinforcement Learning}

-Reinforcement learning is a subfield of \gls{ml} that focuses on training agents to make sequential decisions by interacting with an environment and learning optimal strategies through a trial-and-error process \citep{sutton2018reinforcement}. \gls{rl} has witnessed profound advancements in the realm of multi-agent systems, offering promising avenues for algorithmically learning effective decision-making strategies \citep{oroojlooyjadid2019review}.
-This is particularly relevant given the complexity of \gls{mdp}s encountered in \gls{dbrp}, where the need for adaptive solutions is paramount.
-To be specific, \gls{rl} allows the system to learn from past experiences and adjust its strategies dynamically in response to the changing environment, shaped by the stochastic nature of user demand in BSS.
+RL has made significant progress in multi-agent systems, offering promising methods for algorithmically learning effective decision-making strategies \citep{oroojlooyjadid2019review}.
+This is particularly relevant given the complexity of MDP encountered in DBRP, where adaptive solutions are essential.
+RL enables the system to learn from past experiences and dynamically adjust its strategies in response to the changing environment, shaped by the stochastic nature of user demand in BSS.

-The success of \gls{rl} on various optimization problems \citep{bello2016neural, bengio2021machine, Liu_Fischetti_Lodi_2022} motivates the use of \gls{rl} in BSS. \cite{xiao2018distributed} further highlighted that rebalancing shares many environmental characteristics (i.e., complex and high dimensional environment, constantly changing system drivers, and closed-loop system) with gaming, finance, and marketing, where \gls{rl} is typically applied.
+The success of RL on various optimization problems \citep{bello2016neural, kool2018attention, bengio2021machine, Liu_Fischetti_Lodi_2022, liu2022machine} motivates its application in BSS. \cite{xiao2018distributed} further highlighted that rebalancing shares many environmental characteristics (i.e., complex and high-dimensional environment, constantly changing system drivers, and closed-loop system) with gaming, finance, and marketing, where RL is typically applied.

-In the domain of BSS, the majority of the studies on \gls{rl} focuses on user-based rebalancing. \cite{pan2019deep} presented a \gls{rl} algorithm based on a deep deterministic policy gradient method to offer users monetary incentives and to suggest alternative pick-up/drop-off stations to rebalance the system.
-Similarly, \cite{duan2019optimizing} adapted a deep reinforcement learning framework for an \gls{mdp} model, concentrating on learning differentiated incentive prices for bike rebalancing. \cite{ho2021learning} proposed a dynamic incentivization system based on \gls{rl}, undertaking a comparative analysis of three policy-gradient-based \gls{rl} methods.
-In a distinct vein, \cite{schofield2021handling} presented significant findings utilizing a reinforcement-based dynamic incentive mechanism, highlighting the efficacy of \gls{rl}-based solutions, particularly in terms of the average percentage improvement in service level per hour.